fauna-labs/aws-app-runner/README.md

 ---

-# Building a REST API with AWS App Runner and Fauna
+# Deploying a REST API with AWS App Runner and Fauna

-This repository contains the source code referenced in the blog post Building a serverless REST API with AWS SAM and Fauna.
+This repository contains the source code referenced in the blog post [Deploying a REST API with AWS App Runner and Fauna][blog].

 ---
 Copyright Fauna, Inc. or its affiliates.
 All rights reserved.
 SPDX-License-Identifier: MIT-0